savannahostrowski/atlas-checks/docs/checks/duplicateWaysCheck.md

         }

 ```

+Within the check body, we get all Segments in each Edge, store each unique Segment as a key in a
+HashMap, and store each Edge which contains that Segment as the value.
+If that Segment already exists
+in the HashMap (so the list of Edges is greater than 1) and the Edge identifier has not already been
+flagged, we flag the Edge.
+If that Segment does not already contain that key, we add the Segment,
+Edge identifier key value pair into the HashMap.

 To learn more about the code, please look at the comments in the source code for the check.
 [DuplicateWaysCheck.java](../../src/main/java/org/openstreetmap/atlas/checks/validation/linear/edges/DuplicateWaysCheck.java)